-48. Asset Protection
+49. Asset Protection

-- (1) Prior to the commencement of any building work (including work that does not require a building permit) an owner, builder or appointed agent must give written notice to Council about the existing condition and what, if any, damage already exists to any assets or infrastructure which: - (a) is on or adjacent to the land to which the building permit or building works are to be commenced relates; or - (b) may be affected by the building work. - (2) If the owner, builder or appointed agent does not give notice to Council in accordance with subclause (1) it is deemed that there was no existing damage to any assets and infrastructure on or in the vicinity of the building work. - (3) As soon as is reasonably practicable after receiving notice of the completion of the building work, Council must cause an inspection to be carried out of the assets and infrastructure to assess whether any damage has been caused as a result of the building work. - (4) If, as a result of the inspection, Council considers that the building work has caused any damage to the assets and infrastructure, it may give notice to the owner, builder or appointed agent, requiring that person to repair or cause to be repaired to the satisfaction of Council the damaged assets or infrastructure described in the notice within 28 days of the notice being given. - (5) The owner, builder or appointed agent must: - (a) install a temporary vehicle crossing prior to the commencement of building work; - (b) maintain the temporary vehicle crossing until the completion of the building work; and - (c) ensure that all vehicle access to the building site occurs only over the temporary vehicle crossing. - (6) The owner of any vehicle which: - (a) accesses a building site; or - (b) accesses land adjacent to a building site; or - (c) accesses a building site via land adjacent to a building site other than over a temporary vehicle crossing is guilty of an offence.
+- (1) Prior to the commencement of any building work (including work that does not require a building permit) an owner, builder or appointed agent must give written notice to Council about the existing condition and what, if any, damage already exists to any assets or infrastructure which: - (a) is on or adjacent to the land to which the building permit or building works are to be commenced relates; or - (b) may be affected by the building work. - (2) If the owner, builder or appointed agent does not give notice to Council in accordance with subclause (1) it is deemed that there was no existing damage to any assets and infrastructure on or in the vicinity of the building work. - (3) As soon as is reasonably practicable after receiving notice of the completion of the building work, Council must cause an inspection to be carried out of the assets and infrastructure to assess whether any damage has been caused as a result of the building work. - (4) If, as a result of the inspection, Council considers that the building work has caused any damage to the assets and infrastructure, it may give notice to the owner, builder or appointed agent, requiring that person to repair or cause to be repaired to the satisfaction of Council the damaged assets or infrastructure described in the notice within 28 days of the notice being given. - (5) The owner, builder or appointed agent must: - (a) install a temporary vehicle crossing prior to the commencement of building work; - (b) maintain the temporary vehicle crossing until the completion of the building work; and - (c) ensure that all vehicle access to the building site occurs only over the temporary vehicle crossing. - (d) the temporary vehicle crossing must be constructed to the satisfaction of an Authorised Officer of Council

+- (6) The owner of any vehicle which: - (a) accesses a building site; or - (b) accesses land adjacent to a building site; or - (c) accesses a building site via land adjacent to a building site other than over a temporary vehicle crossing is guilty of an offence.

-49. Fencing of Building Sites
+50. Fencing of Building Sites

-- (1) Prior to the commencement of any building work the owner, builder or appointed agent must ensure that a site fence is erected on each individual site that: - (a) is not less than 1800mm in height; - (b) will prevent windblown refuse and litter from being transported from the site; and - (c) will not have more than one access opening to the site which is: - i. not greater than 2800mm in width; - ii. fitted with gates not less than 1800mm in height that will prevent windblown refuse and litter being transported from the site; - iii. located to correspond with the location of the temporary vehicle crossing for the building site; and - iv. kept closed at all times when works are not in progress. - (2) The entire site fence is to be erected on the boundary of the site's property line and must not protrude in or on any land other than the building site on which the building work is occurring. - (3) If a builder has more than one adjoining site where buildings are simultaneously constructed then the site fencing may enclose all of the sites under the builder's control. - (4) Each section of the entire fence is to be erected as close as practicable to vertical at all times and must remain erected until the completion of the building work.
+- (1) Prior to the commencement of any building work the owner, builder or appointed agent must ensure that a site fence is erected on each individual site that: - (a) is not less than 1800mm in height; - (b) will prevent windblown refuse and litter from being transported from the site; and - (c) will not have more than one access opening to the site which is: - i. not greater than 2800mm in width; - ii. fitted with gates not less than 1800mm in height that will prevent windblown refuse and litter being transported from the site; - located to correspond with the location of the temporary vehicle crossing for the building site; and - iv. kept closed at all times when works are not in progress. - (2) The entire site fence is to be erected on the boundary of the site's property line and must not protrude in or on any land other than the building site on which the building work is occurring.
+This would include the support feet used for the site fence which must be wholly within the building site to prevent trip hazard. - (3) If a builder has more than one adjoining site where buildings are simultaneously constructed then the site fencing may enclose all of the sites under the builder's control. - (4) Each section of the entire fence is to be erected as close as practicable to vertical at all times and must remain erected until the completion of the building work